 The University's guide to preparing for interviews gives general advice on preparation for Cambridge interviews.

 How interviews work

 St John's applicants are typically given two interviews of 20-30 minutes in length held by two interviewers each.
 The interview panel with usually include the Director of Studies and/or Fellows within the subject you've applied for, who wish to learn more about you aptitude for the course.
 You are not being assessed on your clothes or appearance so there's no need to dress formally and it's not necessary to wear a suit, although some applicants may prefer to do this.
 A general rule is to wear clothes that you feel comfortable in that will allow you to concentrate on the discussion in the interview.
 We try to make the interviews as relaxed as possible, so if you have any questions or problems do let us know in advance and we will do our best to help.
 Our interviews are designed to find out what you do know, not what you don't.
 The interviewers want to see how you think spontaneously, and where your interests and enthusiasms lie, particularly in relation to the course you are applying for.

-Dates for each subject's interviews be will be listed as they become available.
+Dates for each subject's interviews be will be listed as they become available and will otherwise be listed as to be confirmed (tbc).
 All dates are provisional and subject to change should unforeseen circumstances arise.

-- Asian and Middle Eastern Studies - 7 & 8 December
+- Asian and Middle Eastern Studies - tbc

 - Chemical Engineering - see Engineering / Natural Sciences (Physical)